keuller/knockout-rest/README.md

      In this example above, we're using a helper method `ko.rest.get` to get the **id** value of our model object and pass it to `delete` method.

 We have a todo that is create a complete example application of using `knockout-rest` API.
-I hope this simple API can help you in you Knockout projects.
+I hope this simple API can help you in your Knockout's projects.
 Any problem, please give me in touch.

 License
 ---